cvanaret/Uno/joss/paper.md

 It provides access to Uno through precompiled wheels on most platforms, allowing users to define models, configure solvers, and retrieve solutions directly from Python.

 A MATLAB interface is also under development, further expanding Uno's accessibility.

-# Research impact statement

-Uno is also a production-quality solver.
-Its C\texttt{++} core is designed to be efficient, and language bindings for Julia, Python, C, and Fortran make it directly usable in scientific and engineering workflows.
-By representing classical algorithms within a single framework, experiments isolate algorithmic ideas from implementation details.
-Uno functions as both a state-of-the-art solver and a platform for algorithmic research.

 # References